 If you prefer a non-riding option today, you may spend the

-day at the inn, or spend time browsing the charming shops and relaxing in the
+day at the inn, or enjoy browsing the charming shops and relaxing in the

 cafes in Rock Hall.

-Tonight we celebrate with a festive farewell dinner.
+Tonight, we gather to celebrate with a festive farewell dinner.

 Our tour concludes after breakfast at our inn.
 Our included